equinix/terraform-provider-equinix/docs/resources/metal_connection.md

 * `ports` - List of connection ports - primary (`ports[0]`) and secondary (`ports[1]`).
 Schema of port is described in documentation of the [equinix_metal_connection datasource](../data-sources/metal_connection.md).
 * `service_tokens` - List of connection service tokens with attributes required to configure the connection in Equinix Fabric with the [equinix_fabric_connection](./fabric_connection.md) resource or from the [Equinix Fabric Portal](https://fabric.equinix.com/dashboard).
 Scehma of service_token is described in documentation of the [equinix_metal_connection datasource](../data-sources/metal_connection.md).
 * `token` - (Deprecated) Fabric Token required to configure the connection in Equinix Fabric with the [equinix_fabric_connection](./fabric_connection.md) resource or from the [Equinix Fabric Portal](https://fabric.equinix.com/dashboard).
 If your organization already has connection service tokens enabled, use `service_tokens` instead.
-* `authorization_code` - Fabric Authorization code to configure the NIMF connection with Cloud Service Provider through Equinix Fabric with the [equinix_fabric_connection](./fabric_connection.md) resource from the [Equinix Developer Portal](https://developer.equinix.com/dev-docs/fabric/getting-started/fabric-v4-apis/connect-metal-to-amazon-web-services).
+* `authorization_code` - Fabric Authorization code to configure the Metal-Fabric Integration connection with Cloud Service Provider through Equinix Fabric with the [equinix_fabric_connection](./fabric_connection.md) resource from the [Equinix Developer Portal](https://developer.equinix.com/dev-docs/fabric/getting-started/fabric-v4-apis/connect-metal-to-amazon-web-services).